 Mary on her wedding day– she was 18 years old.
 Her husband, a Jewish man from Russia, was 23.

-Mary got married at 18 years old and had three children.
+Mary married her husband at 18 years old and had three children.
 Her first daughter died of leukemia when she was quite young.
 Her son and daughter are still alive and well– her daughter is 77 years old, her son is 74.
 They all celebrate the holidays together here in Southern California.
 She also has a sister in Denver who is turning 98 soon.

 Believe it or not, Mary still cooks from time to time– not much, but once in a while she’ll make chicken soup with matzo balls or kugel.
 “I was a good cook in my day,” she said.
 “Every Saturday, I used to bake a yellow cake and bring it down to the beauty shop.”
 She told me how her mom used to roast brisket in the oven– she remembers on the holidays eating gefilte fish and kugel.
 I asked Mary what her favorite Jewish food is.
 She said, “I don’t eat pork, or ham, or bacon.
 I do like herring, very much.
 My son brings it to me sometimes, I love it.
 I also like making noodle pudding– lokshen kugel.”